immutant/immutant/docs/guides/installation.md

 Instead, you'll have a `:ring` map with a `:handler` called `my-app.handler/app`.
-So you'll need to manually add a `:main` entry referencing a namespace in your project with a `-main` function.
+So you'll need to manually add a `:main` entry referencing a function in your project.
 You can easily add one to `src/my_app/handler.clj`:

 ```clojure
 (ns my-app.handler